Jagyiri-Cyber/Python-File-Update-Automation-Lab/README.md

 The **.split()** function is called by appending it to a string variable.
 It works by converting the contents of a string to a list.
 The purpose of splitting **ip_addresses** into a list is to make it easier to remove IP addresses from the allow list.
 By default, the **.split()** function splits the text by whitespace into list elements.
 In this algorithm, the **.split()** function takes the data stored in the variable **ip_addresses**, which is a string of IP addresses that are each separated by a whitespace, and it converts this string into a list of IP addresses.
 To store this list, I reassigned it back to the variable **ip_addresses**.

 ### Iterate through the remove list
-A key part of my algorithm involves iterating through the IP addresses that are elements in the remove_list.
-To do this, I incorporated a for loop:
+A key part of my algorithm involves iterating through the IP addresses that are elements in the **remove_list**.
+To do this, I incorporated a **for** loop:
 ![image](https://github.com/user-attachments/assets/47a12f96-c5ce-498d-a08e-6c2cc1530c9c)

-The for loop in Python repeats code for a specified sequence.
-The overall purpose of the for loop in a Python algorithm like this is to apply specific code statements to all elements in a sequence.
-The for keyword starts the for loop.
-It is followed by the loop variable element and the keyword in.
-The keyword in indicates to iterate through the sequence ip_addresses and assign each value to the loop variable element.
+The **for** loop in Python repeats code for a specified sequence.
+The overall purpose of the **for** loop in a Python algorithm like this is to apply specific code statements to all elements in a sequence.
+The **for** keyword starts the for loop.
+It is followed by the loop variable element and the keyword **in**.
+The keyword in indicates to iterate through the sequence **ip_addresses** and assign each value to the loop variable **element**.

 ### Remove IP addresses that are on the remove list
-My algorithm requires removing any IP address from the allow list, ip_addresses, that is also contained in remove_list.
+My algorithm requires removing any IP address from the allow list, **ip_addresses**, that is also contained in remove_list.
 Because there were not any duplicates in ip_addresses, I was able to use the following code to do this:
 ![image](https://github.com/user-attachments/assets/c3da9990-072a-44d9-83ac-79c111d19f8f)